joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

 Mean estimated completeness of tribe(clade)-level population genomes.
 For each tribe(clade), genomes were randomly sampled (with replacement) from the set of all genomes belonging to that tribe(clade).
-Completeness was estimated using single-copy marker genes [@Parks2015].
+Completeness was estimated using 204 single-copy marker genes from the phylum Actinobacteria [@Parks2015].
 Error bars represent the 95% confidence estimated from 1000 iterations.

 &nbsp;